sodiboo/niri-flake/docs.md

 - type: `null or one of "left-middle-right", "left-right-middle"`
 - default: `null`

-The mouse button to register when tapping with 1, 2, or 3 fingers, when [`programs.niri.settings.input.touchpad.tap`](#programsnirisettingsinputtouchpadtap) is enabled.
+The mouse button to register when tapping with 1, 2, or 3 fingers, when [`input.touchpad.tap`](#programsnirisettingsinputtouchpadtap) is enabled.

 Further reading:
 - https://wayland.freedesktop.org/libinput/doc/latest/configuration.html#tap-to-click